Far from Home (Traffic album): Release and reception

 Far from Home was released on 9 May 1994.
 The album reached number 29 in the UK Albums Chart, where it remained for four weeks, making it by far Traffic's most commercially successful album in their home country since John Barleycorn Must Die.
 In Germany, it scored two minor hits ("Here Comes a Man" and "Some Kinda Woman") and reached number 22 in the album charts.
 It also managed to reach number 33 in the USA Billboard chart.

-Singles

-"Here Comes a Man" was the first single to be released, peaking at No. 87 in both the UK and Germany.
-"Some Kinda Woman" was the last single to be released, and peaked at No. 81 in the UK and No. 64 in Germany.

 Artwork

 The 3D-rendered cover design shows a stick-figure hovering above a checkerboard patterned floor playing a flute.
 The stick-figure's head is aligned in the middle of the Traffic logo, which is seen in a dark blue-gradient background.
 The back sleeve for the CD version of the album features a blurry photograph of Winwood and Capaldi on a beach.
 Several blurry photos of Winwood and Capaldi appear inside the inner sleeve of the booklet.